juanchok12/Concentration-of-Banking/README.md

       * Successor Bank ID (RSSD)
       * Date of transformation (the date in which the merger/acquisition occurred)
  * Attributes.csv: Since the "Relationships.csv" file only has a numerical identifier as an ID for banks, it was necessary to cross reference/map the "Attributes.csv" file (which contains both the numerical identifier and its legal name) to obtain the legal name of the financial entities of interest.
  * "history.csv".
-Each one of the Big Four banks has a history csv file that can be found by entering the RSSD number in the National Information Center search engine.
+Each one of the Big Four banks has a history csv file that can be found by entering the RSSD number in the National Information Center search engine. "history.csv" displays the history of bank, uncluding mergers and acquistions.
+Since not all RSSD numbers are identifiable through the "Attributes.csv" file, we can rely on the "history.csv" to fill the gaps on the missing pieces.
 [Link](https://www.ffiec.gov/NPW)

  ### Data for the phylogenetic tree tab
  ![phylogenetic tree](https://github.com/juanchok12/Concentration-of-Banking/assets/116334702/48bc60f6-adca-4804-8a87-8a06dd82141a)